gohugoio/hugo/content/en/render-hooks/links.md

 {{< new-in 0.123.0 >}}

-Hugo includes an [embedded link render hook] to resolve markdown link destinations.
+Hugo includes an [embedded link render hook] to resolve Markdown link destinations.
 Disabled by default, you can enable it in your site configuration:

 [embedded link render hook]: {{% eturl render-link %}}